-Hi, I'm busy working on my new album, but due to a few setbacks it's taking a bit longer than I'd hoped.
-In the meantime I'm giving away some Free Downloads starting with my own remix of my piano/vocal song 'Orpheus At Sea' - 'Orpheus At Sea - Chloë March Paradise Mix'.
-This Remix is taken from my 2016 EP 'The Orpheus Pavement' and the original song was on my album 'Nights Bright Days'.
-The download is at Soundcloud or below!
+Free Downloads!
+Starting with Chloë's own remix of her piano/vocal song 'Orpheus At Sea' - 'Orpheus At Sea - Chloë March Paradise Mix'.
+This Remix is taken from 2016 EP 'The Orpheus Pavement'.
+The original song was on the album 'Nights Bright Days'.
+The download is at Soundcloud or below

 Chloë's Remix of the Slow Dancing Society track 'Be There' is released on the album 'Eat Your Friends', released by Hidden Shoal to celebrate ten years of the label.